Editor’s Note: This marketing infographic is part of our 25 part series.

 So why would you optimize off of conversions, but not sales?
 Once you have that data, your PPC optimization efforts change.

 To be able track sales data at this granular level, then you need either automatic ValueTrack parameters or manual UTM parameters and hidden field tracking that can attach the keyword, placement, or audience level data along with the person’s name, email, phone number and any other info you require.

 Super Hot or Ice Cold?

 Another realization we’ve come to here at KlientBoost is that there’s no way you can brute force your way to PPC success.

 A lot of advertisers come our way and tell us that display or social advertising hasn’t been working for them, without considering that their execution may be completely off.

 So as a PPC tactic, we’ve created a scale of PPC traffic temperature channels and the call to actions (CTAs)/offers that match up best for the highest chance of a conversion.

 As you can tell by this scale, display advertising usually has low intent as it’s cold traffic that usually won’t convert on high temperature CTAs.

 But if you have PPC search traffic that’s looking for what you have to offer, then you’re more likely to be successful with CTAs that ask for a higher commitment from the visitor, like a “free consultation.”

 As logical as this PPC tactic is, it also takes some resources to be able to create multiple variations of different call to actions so you have enough ammunition to test.

 Optimizing For Micro Conversions

 If all PPC campaigns brought in revenue the moment we turned them on, then there’d be no point for any PPC content on the web.

 Lucky for us, PPC isn’t as easy as some people think.
-And that’s why we right a buttload of content to help you out.
+And that’s why we write a buttload of content to help you out.

 So as you launch your new PPC campaigns and you don’t get any conversion traction, there’s a good chance you turn it off.